mskf1383/pashmak/README.md

 say_hello 'parsa';
 ```

-output:
+Output:

 ```
 hello parsa
 ```

-also you can pass more than 1 argument to functions:
+Also you can pass more than 1 argument to functions:

 ```bash
 func say_hello;